-Description The subject property comprises a two storey detached modern villa.
-Accommodation Ground Floor: Entrance Vestibule, Internal Hallway, Living Room, Family/Dining Area open plan to Kitchen, Utility Room and WC compartment First Floor: Landing, Bedroom 1 with En Suite Shower Room, Bedroom 2 with En Suite Shower Room, 3 further Bedrooms and Bathroom Gross internal floor area (m2) 214 approx Neighbourhood and location The subjects are located in a modern residential development within the Currie area of Edinburgh where surrounding properties are broadly comparable in terms of age, style and type.
-All local facilities and amenities can be found nearby.
-Age 2016 Weather Dry and sunny Chimney stacks NOT APPLICABLE Roofing including roof space Sloping roofs were visually inspected with the aid of binoculars where appropriate.
+Description The property comprises a two storey mid terraced house.
+Accommodation Ground Floor: Entrance Vestibule, Livingroom and Kitchen First Floor: Landing, 2 Bedrooms and Bathroom Gross internal floor area (m2) 66 or thereby Neighbourhood and location The property is located within an established residential area lying within the Baberton district of Edinburgh where surrounding properties are similar in terms of age, style and type.
+Local facilities and amenities are available nearby.
+Age circa 1980 Weather Dry and clear at the time of inspection Chimney stacks NOT APPLICABLE Roofing including roof space Sloping roofs were visually inspected with the aid of binoculars where appropriate.
 Flat roofs were visually inspected from vantage points within the property and where safe and reasonable to do so from a 3m ladder externally.
 Roof spaces were visually inspected and were entered where there was safe and reasonable access, normally defined as being from a 3m ladder within the property.
-If this is not possible, then physical access to the roof space
+If this is not possible, then physical access to the roof space may be taken by other means if the Surveyor deems it safe and reasonable to do so.
+The roof is of pitched timber construction overlaid with tiles.